 All garbage pick up, regular household garbage and bulk items, will be done on Friday.
 The citizens are asked to call City Hall (770-946-4306), if they have bulk items to be picked up.
-Bulk items include: chairs, couches, mattresses, washing machines, dryers, etc. The call must be made to City Hall no later than Thursday before closing time (4:00 PM) of the week it needs to be picked up.
+Bulk items include: chairs, couches, mattresses, washing machines, dryers, etc. The call must be made to City Hall no later than Thursday before closing time (4:00 PM) of the week it needs to be picked up. (see attached Resolution 06-19).
 NO CALL IS NEEDED FOR REGULAR HOUSEHOLD GARBAGE.
 Pick up for yard debris will be East side of City on Monday and West side on Tuesday.
-Limbs are to be NO longer than 4ft in length, NO wider than 2 inches.
+Limbs are to be NO longer than 4ft in length, NO wider than 4 inches in diameter.
 Any loose debris (grass, leaves etc.) are to be put in Bio-Degradable bags, if not it will NOT be picked up.
-Refer to resolution 06-19 (below) for additional information on bulk garbage pick up.

 ******** Important Laws for Residents *********

 The City Council has adopted the legislation below to benefit the health, safety, and welfare of the Citizens of Hampton.